ekkehard-morgenstern/asmbasic/README.md

 To get the previous behavior, (also) specify the "--testtok" option, which will instead enter tokenizer testing mode and outputting the tokenized form as well as the detokenized form of the input lines.

+To print the parsing tree, specify the "--dumppt" option, which will output it to standard output and then exit the program.
+Since parts of it are naturally self-recursive, branches that have already been printed are output as "...".

 ## Limitations

 Some of the currently defined limits are as follows: